LizGoro90/db-tour/tutorials/queries/02/README.md

 err := q.All(books)
 ```

-And if you need absolute control over your query you can always use raw SQL:
+> ... or raw SQL (for absolute control over your query):

 ```
 rows, err := sess.Query("SELECT * FROM books")